 Employees: Tired of facing Goliath without your slingshot?

 Let’s face it many of us have had our rights trampled on and didn’t have the energy or resources to fight the elephant in the room.
 Preddie Law is not the cheapest or the most expensive Law Office but she offers rates that should fit most budgets giving more longevity to a client’s resources.
-If your looking for a firm that is open to challenging traditional ways of thinking and practicing law, try Preddie Law.
+If you’re looking for a firm that is open to challenging traditional ways of thinking and practicing law, try Preddie Law.

 Note, one cannot contract out of the minimum payments set forth in the Employment Standards Act.
 Moreover, if the common law presumption of reasonable notice has not been clearly rebutted, then the employee is entitled to pay in lieu of notice for the reasonable period under the common law.